ShoutboxGG/shoutbox/README.md

 ## Who maintained Shoutbox?
 It was maintained by everyone at "Shoutbox Development HQ", we had a dedicated staff team to ensure it was always a Respectful and Peaceful safe-zone, especially since the age rating is 13+ years old on Discord, we had to ensure that the enviroment was Kid-Friendly.

+## What is this purpose of this repo?
+The purpose is to leave our mark upon this earth on what we set out to achieve upon this Project, And to release the **FULL** Shoutbox Discord Bot framework/src code.

+*Source code released at a later date*

+## What did you achieve on this bot?
+We managed to have 50-80 actual active Discord Servers (Guilds) communicating throughout our project, We had 250 guilds known on the bot with over 300+ active communicating users through out our Global Chatting Network.

 ## Who was the Staff?
 *In order by power:*